Children's activities and services

 Check our What's on page for upcoming sessions, cost and booking details.

 School holiday activities

 Whether it’s LEGO-building, craft workshops, robotics or live insect demonstrations you’re interested in, there is something for everyone at the library in the school holidays.
-Check our Kids Library page or What's on page for more details and to book your spot online.
+Check our What's on page for more details and to book your spot online.